jiedxu/psa-notebook/README.md

 ## Kernels

-The version of Python is 3.10.
+The version of [`xeus-python`](https://xeus-python.readthedocs.io/en/latest/) is 3.10.2.
 For now, it is not possible to add Python package, so only the following packages are available, since they are added during the build of the kernel.

 | Package                       | Version |
 | ----------------------------- | ------- |